A Glug of Oil

 Instructions

-1. In a large frying pan, brown the mince in a teeny bit of oil then remove and set aside.
+1. In a large frying pan, brown the mince in a teeny bit of oil, then remove and set aside.

-2. Without washing the pan add a tablespoon of oil and cook the onion, garlic, peppers and chillies over low heat until the onion and peppers have softened but not coloured - this will probably take about 10 -15 minutes.
+2. Without washing the pan, add a tablespoon of oil and cook the onion, garlic, peppers and chillies over low heat until the onion and peppers have softened but not coloured - this will probably take about 10 -15 minutes.

 3. Now add the dried spices to the onion mixture and cook just for a couple of minutes until it smells lovely.

-4. Stir in the tomato puree and cook for another minute; it's important to cook tomato puree just for a minute, or it will taste bitter.
+4. Stir in the tomato purée and cook for another minute; it's important to cook tomato purée just for a minute, or it will taste bitter.

 5. Now add the browned beef back in and give it all a good stir.